enketo/enketo-core/README.md

 * it needs to apply the `widget` css class to any new elements it adds to the DOM (but not to their children)
 * new input/select/textarea elements inside widgets need to get the `ignore` class
 * it requires the following methods:
-	* `destroy()` (to totally destroy widgets in repeat groups/questions when these groups/questions are cloned)
+	* `destroy()` to totally destroy widgets in repeat groups/questions when these groups/questions are cloned This may be an empty function if:
+		* the option { repeat: [boolean] } is used in such a way that issues with cloned eventhandlers are resolved, or:
+		* the widget simply changes the DOM and doesn't have issues when the question is cloned.
+	* `enable()` to enable the widget when a disabled ancestor gets enabled.
+This may be an empty function if that happens automatically.
-	* `disable()` (if it doesn't get disabled automatically when a parent fieldset element is disabled)
+	* `disable()` This may be an empty function if the widgets gets disabled automatically cross-browser when a branch becomes irrelevant.
 	* `update()` to update the widget when called after the content used to instantiate it has changed (language or options).
-In its simplest form this could simply call destroy() and then re-initialize the widget.
+In its simplest forms this could simply call destroy() and then re-initialize the widget, or be an empty function if language changes are handled automatically and it is not a `<select>` widget.
-* disable when an ancestor (`<fieldset>`) is disabled (also when disabled upon initialization!)
+* instantiate as disabled when an ancestor (`<fieldset>`) is disabled
-* enable when its disabled ancestor is enabled
 * if the widget needs tweaks or needs to be disabled for mobile (touchscreen) use, build this in.
 The option { touch: [boolean] } is passed to the plugin by default.
 If your widget supports both, you could create an all-in-one widget or create separate widgets for desktop and mobile (as done with select-desktop and select-mobile widgets)
 * allow setting an empty value (that empties node in instance)
 * [to check] send a focus event to the original input when the widget gets focus
+* .....option {repeat: [boolean]}
-* for extra robustness: if the widget already exists, destroy it first
+* for extra robustness where applicable: if the widget already exists, destroy it first

 ###Notes for All Developers